-- 1. the name of the organisation; - 2. site location (you don't need to give the full address, just the general location eg, Leicestershire); - 3. how many workers are employed by the organisation; - 4. a general description of the organisation, which must include products manufactured or services provided, the types of activities undertaken and shift patterns worked; - 5. a description of the area to be included in the risk assessment; and - 6. any other relevant information eg, who has the day-to-day responsibility for health and safety in your organisation.
-If you feel there is nothing relevant here, you do not need to include this in the description.

-^{} The description of the organisation should be detailed enough to 'paint a picture' for the examiner (who may not be familiar with your industry) to allow them to understand what your organisation does.
+- 1. the name of the organisation; - 2. site location (you don't need to give the full address, just the general location eg, New Delhi, India); - 3. how many workers are employed by the organisation; - a general description of the organisation, which must include products manufactured or services provided, the types of activities undertaken and shift patterns worked; - 5. a description of the area to be included in the risk assessment; and - 6. any other relevant information eg, who has the day-to-day responsibility for health and safety in your organisation.
+If you feel there is nothing relevant here, you do not need to include this in the description. - The description of the organisation should be detailed enough to give the examiner (who may not be familiar with your industry) a clear image of your organisation.
 For example, 'garage-related activities' is far too brief.
 Something like this would be better (extract from the worked example in the assessment pack):

-NGG Ltd is a medium-sized garage with offices, vehicle repair shop and paint spray booth.
+IGG Ltd is a medium-sized garage with offices, vehicle repair shop and paint spray booth.
 The business does a lot of body repairs on vehicles involved in accidents for insurance companies.
-Servicing and MOTs are also carried out for members of the public.
+Servicing is also carried out for members of the public.
 Typical activities undertaken include moving spare parts from the stores to the workshop area, engine repairs, activities relating to servicing/MOTs, body repair, draining fuel/oil from vehicles, spray booth activities (including the use of paints that are solvent based).
 The garage operates from 8am to 6pm on weekdays and is closed at the weekends.
 Workers are only required to work 7 hours per day so there are staggered start and finish times in place.